The life cycle of a frog is very interesting. A frog changes its body shape as it grows. This big change is called metamorphosis.

 As tadpoles grow, they start to change.
 First, they grow back legs.
 Then front legs appear.
 Lungs begin to develop so they can breathe air.
 Slowly, their tail becomes shorter.
 At this stage, they are called froglets.

 Finally, the tail disappears completely, and the froglet becomes an adult frog.
 Adult frogs can live on land and in water.
 They breathe with lungs and also through their moist skin.
 They eat insects and small animals.
+This amazing journey from egg to adult frog shows how nature helps animals grow and change.

 STAGES OF DEVELOPMENT OF CHICKS